Three pink tennis balls on a blue court

 The Code #36: ”A player who is hindered. by something else outside the player’s control is entitled to a let only if the player could have made the shot had the player not been hindered.”

-What happens if my string breaks during a point?
+What happens if my tennis racquet string breaks during a point?

-Nothing.
-The point must be continued and after the point you can decide to keep playing with the racquet or get a replaceent racquet.
-Your strings are within your control, so you cannot claim a hindrance.
+If your tennis racquet string breaks during the point, you should keep playing.
+The point must be continued and after the point you can decide to keep playing with the racquet or get a replacement racquet.
+Because your strings are considered "within your control", you cannot claim a hindrance.

 Source: